Data querying in Entity Framework Core is performed against the DbSet

 }

-If you want to use mutiple properties to group by, you will use an anonymous type to represent the Key
+If you want to use multiple properties to group by, you will use an anonymous type to represent the Key

 :